ArhaanM123/Arhaan_2025/navigation/snake.md

 - Use arrow keys to control the snake.
 - Try to eat the green food to grow longer.
 - Avoid hitting the walls or yourself.
+- The score increases by 1 for every apple the snake eats.

 You can play the Snake Game right here!